Alternative names for pituitary apoplexy

 Initial assessment includes a detailed history, particularly focusing on symptoms that may indicate the pituitary gland has not been functioning properly.
 This will be followed by a thorough physical examination, including the cranial nerves and visual fields.

 An urgent magnetic resonance imaging (MRI) scan will be carried out on all patients with suspected pituitary apoplexy.
 This provides a diagnosis in over 90% of patients.
-Computerised tomography (CT) scans will only be used if it is not posible to perform an MRI scan, as they provide a conclusive diagnosis in only 21–28% of patients.
+Computerised tomography (CT) scans will only be used if it is not possible to perform an MRI scan, as they provide a conclusive diagnosis in only 21–28% of patients.

 Patients will also have blood tests taken as soon as possible to assess whether their pituitary gland is producing all the hormones that it should and in the right quantities.
 Nearly 80% of patients will be deficient in one or more pituitary hormones (hypopituitarism) when they have these blood tests.
 Doctors will particularly want to assess whether the pituitary gland is producing a hormone called adrenocorticotropic hormone.
 This hormone controls the release of cortisol from the adrenal glands, which is vital to ensure that the body’s metabolism works correctly.
 If this is not the case, a condition called secondary adrenal insufficiency develops.
 This condition is seen in two-thirds of patients with pituitary apoplexy and must be treated immediately.
 If suspected, patients will immediately be given intravenous or intramuscular cortisol replacement in anticipation of the results of any tests to confirm the condition.